 Published: 01 April 2017

-The total time taken to process your application depends greatly on its quality and completeness and the additional information you supply.
-If it is inadequate, we may need more than thirteen weeks to come to a decision.
+The time we need to consider your application greatly depends on its quality and completeness and on the supplementary information that you provide.
+If this is insufficient, we may need more than three months to come to a decision.

 Applying for authorisation

 DNB has conducted a series of examinations to assess financial institutions’ compliance with sanctions regulations and, more specifically, whether their compliance operations are fit for purpose.
 We are happy to share the results of these investigations.Read more

 Did you know that you can track the status of your assessment application in My DNB?
 As of 11 May 2023 you can see the status of your assessment application in My DNB – Supervisory Applications Service.Read more

 De Nederlandsche Bank’s (DNB) new Guide to managing climate and environmental risks provides the financial sector with focal points and good practices.
 The Guide incorporates feedback from the sector and NGOs collected during the consultation round.Read more